artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

   }
 })

-// Then when the Biography component is rendered, the component is given props of
+// When the `Biography` component is rendered, the component is given props of
-// `gene.description` by the Relay container.
+// `gene` with a `description` by the Relay container.
 ```

 Relay handles this by having each component in your view hierarchy exposing the fragments of a GraphQL query.
 There is a pre-render stage where all of your components fragments are brought together to make a single API request.
 So in the case of the Gene, it may look something like: